Shania Twain announces BST Hyde Park show: Tickets, presale and more

 How to get tickets

-Fans can get their hands on tickets via the presale, which goes live at 10am on Monday 12 February.
-The American Express presale, open to AMEX holders, is open now.
+Tickets for the tour go on general sale at 10am on 14 February via Ticketmaster.

-However, only those on the BST Hyde Park mailing list will receive pre-sale access, which can be signed up for before 9.59pm GMT on Sunday 11 February.
+A number of presales are taking place across the week, this includes an AMEX presale and BST Hyde Park mailing list presale for the London show.

-Elsewhere, tickets will go on general sale at 10am on Wednesday 14 February.
+While other presales are taking place for the other dates including venue presale and mobile presales.

 What are the Shania Twain ticket prices?